 For many, teenagers playing tinny music to each other on public transport on their mobile phones can be intensely irritating.
 Why do they do it?

+With mobile phones in many a teenager's pocket, the rise of sodcasting - best described as playing music through a phone in public - has created a noisy problem for a lot of commuters.
 "All you can hear is 'dush, dush, dush, dush'.
 It's irritating.
 So many times I end up with a headache," says Tracey King, who has signed up to the Shhh!
 Scheme set up by bus company Arriva Yorkshire to stop the noise on their services.

 "As teenagers, they don't seem to have the capability to think about others.
 I have heard older women turning round and saying 'will you turn that down?' and sometimes they will… and other times I've heard them with abuse and swearing at other people."